ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/function-scope/slides.md

 <div class="flex row">

 <div class="text-7xl text-orange-600 font-bold mt-5 ml-4 mb-4">
-What are the trade-offs of these approaches?
+What are the trade-offs of a good design?
 </div>

 </div>